 It also doesn’t treat its self-critique as an excuse to show-off.
 The film does show off, of course, but in a thoroughly unbound, anti-appealing, terribly and deliciously alienating way, deliberately unshackled from a clear theme in the usual sense and shorn of the kind of meta-textual gags that repackage frailties and oversights as twee, too-clever self-commentaries on “the limits of cinema”.
 Mother! is not always a good film, but it is not a cheap or lazy one.
 If it moves haphazardly, it does not tread on its subject matter lightly or hide its own confusions.
 If I consider it a half-success, it is only because it is so deeply committed to its own improbabilities and mistakes – so willing to foreground its own inadequacies as narrative, space, time, feel, and soul – that it confounds the very spectrum of success and failure altogether.

 Mother! is avowedly alienating, deeply tenuous in its understanding of its own self, slobbering around drunkenly while falling over its disjunctive decorum, totally high on its own ego trip.
 A mess, basically.
 It’s also deeply confessional: an obsessive, self-destructive, impulsive film about a poet, labelled Him in the end credits and graced with the booming and sensual baritone of Javier Bardem, who men and women flock to and who is obviously a cipher for writer-director Darren Aronofsky.
-His last film was a hot-headed Biblical epic about Noah but here, via Bardem, Aronofsky takes on the mantle of an artist-God himself.
-Or, at least, he has made a film about an artist as a creator that is also an allegorical (de)construction about biblical misogyny, a portrait of a wrathful and benevolent creator-God, or more accurately, God as a nice-guy whose liberal benevolence and paternalism is the respectable, domesticated form of “wrathful,” the point where “punish” slithers into “discipline”.
-The way Him treats his wife, also unnamed and played by Aronofsky’s own current partner Jennifer Lawrence, is not unlike how many directors famously treat their lead actresses (and actors), how many authority figures coerce subservience.
+His last film was a deranged, hot-headed, capital-B Biblical epic about Noah, but here, via Bardem, Aronofsky takes on the mantle of an artist-God himself.
+Or, at least, he has made a film about an artist as a creator that is also an allegorical (de)construction of biblical misogyny, a portrait of a wrathful and benevolent creator-God, or more accurately, God as a nice-guy whose liberal benevolence and paternalism is the respectable, domesticated form of “wrathful,” the point where “punish” slithers into “discipline”.
+The way Him treats his wife, also unnamed and played by Aronofsky’s own current partner Jennifer Lawrence, is not unlike how many directors famously treat their lead actresses (and actors), how many authority figures coerce subservience out of a pungent cocktail of enforced deference and supposed munificence.
 And, not pointlessly, how Harvey Weinstein (much more crudely) has treated so many women in the entertainment industry.

 In other words, Mother! is colossally obvious in its willingness to treat characters as stand-ins and totems to allusions, figures, ideas, and what have you.
 It has no interest in feigning sanity in an insane world, and it doesn’t even wish to put its finger on what exactly its point of view is.
 The whole film is set in one crippled, still-being-built house, a metaphor for an unfinished film or an incomplete world – the point where antediluvian and inchoate meet – but characters keep slipping into the faded manse with comical absurdity, packing it full to bursting with voices, bodies, and ideas like a clown car from hell.
 Or from Church, since the film is by turns an expression of an unstable God, of disgruntled men, and of destabilized collectives who worship elusive lone wolves in increasingly fanatical ways.